-Use this vegan fish recipe to make vegan fish and chips, vegan fish sticks, or a vegan filet-o-fish sandwich!
+You can use this vegan fish recipe to make a classic vegan fish fry, fish and chips, vegan fish sticks, or a vegan filet-o-fish sandwich!
 This simple fish fry recipe uses tofu that is flavored with kelp flakes for a fishy taste and fried in an authentic fish fry batter.
-Dip the vegan fish in some tartar sauce and you will be amazed at how real this vegan fish tastes!
+Dip the vegan fish in some tartar sauce and you will be amazed at how real this tofu fish tastes!

 - simple and easy to make!